jimhigson/oboe.js/writing/main/6_Conclusion.md

 ------------------------------------

-I feel it is important to experimentally answer the question, *is this way actually any faster?*.
-To measure performance I have created a small benchmarking suite that runs under Node.js.
+I feel it is important to experimentally answer the question, *is this way actually any faster?* To measure performance I have created a small benchmarking suite that runs under Node.js.
 One of the advantages suggested for incremental parsing was a perceptual improvement in speed.
 I am not focusing on user perception for this evaluation because it would